Graduate School

 The Bio4Energy Graduate School started in 2013.
 In this program, PhD students and early career researchers with diverse backgrounds in, for example, chemistry, biology, physics, economics, energy engineering, or systems analysis, get to meet each other, senior researchers and representatives of industry and society.
 The students come from Bio4Energy’s three universities: Umeå University (UmU), Luleå University of Technology (LTU) and the Swedish University of Agricultural Sciences (SLU).

-The program currently contains two courses, which reflect the strength of the Bio4Energy cluster, with its unique layout of research and education on the biorefinery value chain.
+The program currently contains three courses, which reflect the strength of the Bio4Energy cluster, with its unique layout of research and education on the biorefinery value chain.
 The courses are suited for people interested in the future of biorefineries, especially students at doctoral and postdoctoral levels, as well as people from industry who want to increase their knowledge and insight into biorefineries and their innovation chain.
 The courses are open also for participants external to Bio4Energy.

 RISE Research Institutes of Sweden, which are partners in Bio4Energy, contribute time and access to their facilities in Örnsköldsvik and Piteå.